-Reinstatement Insurance covering reinstatement Premium Protections premiums payable in the year of account.
+Insurance covering reinstatement premiums payable in the year of account.
 It may cover one or all reinstatement premiums on a specified treaty, or all reinstatement premiums payable in a specified year of account, as defined by the terms of the placing treaty.

+Retrocession

+Any type of reinsurance treaty that is a reinsurance, whether proportional or non-proportional, of one or more reinsurance treaties.

+Risks

-- Retrocession Any type of reinsurance treaty that is a reinsurance, whether proportional or non-proportional, of one or more reinsurance treaties. - Risks In a reinsurance office the term "insurance policy" is replaced by the term "risk" which may be anything from a simple facultative cover to a large proportional treaty or a complex non-proportional treaty.
+In a reinsurance office the term 'insurance policy' is replaced by the term 'risk' which may be anything from a simple facultative cover to a large proportional treaty or a complex non-proportional treaty.

+Risk-related

-- Risk-related Used in reinsurance outwards when it is possible to relate the reinsured amount to a stated proportion of all losses from one risk or a number of risks, as against the losses from part of each of a number of risks that arise from one happening and go to make up a catastrophe loss. - Self-retention Many excess of loss non-marine treaties written in recent years required that the reinsured retain at least a stated proportion of the risk, usually 10% or 5%.
-Also known as coinsurance or co-reinsurance. - Treaties A large number of with classifications exist, with reinsurance variations in nomenclature between different - excess of loss. years.
+Used in reinsurance outwards when it is possible to relate the reinsured amount to a stated proportion of all losses from one risk or a number of risks, as against the losses from part of each of a number of risks that arise from one happening and go to make up a catastrophe loss.

+Self-retention

+Many excess of loss non-marine treaties written in recent years required that the reinsured retain at least a stated proportion of the risk, usually 10% or 5%.
+Also known as co-insurance or co-reinsurance.

+Treaties of reinsurance---excess of loss

+A large number of classifications exist, with variations in nomenclature between different years.
 The total number is restricted only by the overall requirements of offices for reinsurance and the ability of reinsurance brokers to think of new plans.
+The following are the main terms in use:

+(a) Specifics

-The following are the main terms in use: - (a) Specifics Can be the reinsurance of a specific treaty, particularly a large proportional treaty, but more usually used in the marine market to cover one line of business, e.g. the Hull account. - (b) Generals Covers several classes of business or in the case of an office writing only one overall class such as marine, the whole account of that office. - (c) Whole Account Used mostly by a reinsuring office handling most classes of business, e.g marine, nonmarine and aviation, for treaties of reinsurance covering the whole account.
+Can be the reinsurance of a specific treaty, particularly a large proportional treaty, but more usually used in the marine market to cover one line of business, e.g. the hull account.

+(b) Generals

+Covers several classes of business or, in the case of an office, writing only one overall class such as marine, the whole account of that office.

+(c) Whole account

+Used mostly by a reinsuring office handling most classes of business, e.g. marine, non-marine and aviation, for treaties of reinsurance covering the whole account.

-- (d) Second loss, parallel treaties, back-up treaties.
+(d) Second loss, parallel treaties, back-up treaties

 All used to explain additional reinsurance taken out after the first treaty has been written to a specific excess point and limit.
 It provides effectively more reinstatements.
+It is usually written immediately after the first treaty written to the same layer, but exceptionally may be taken out later in the year.

+(e) Blanket cover

-It is usually written immediately after the first treaty written to the same layer but exceptionally may be taken out later in the year. - (e) Blanket Cover Covering all risks to the office, or within a main class of business, as against cover of the types explained in (a) to (d) above which sometimes carry exclusions e.g.losses from a certain country or a certain geographical area. - (f) Top and Drop The cedant can decide whether to use the treaty for a loss coming in over and above the top limit of the generals or whole account, or whether to use it parallel to a lower layer on which reinstatements have been established, but not both within the year of account concerned.
+Covering all risks to the office, or within a main class of business, as against cover of the types explained in (a) to (d) above, which sometimes carry exclusions, e.g. losses from a certain country or a certain geographical area.

+(f) Top and drop

+The cedant can decide whether to use the treaty for a loss coming in over and above the top limit of the generals or whole account, or whether to use it parallel to a lower layer on which reinstatements have been exhausted.

-For example, a top and drop of \$250,000 x \$250,000 can be used either parallel to the existing treaty of that magnitude or alternatively, if the top limit of all other treaties is, say \$5m, as a treaty for $$.25m \times $5m$.
+For example, a top and drop of $$250,000 \times $250,000$ can be used either parallel to the existing treaty of that magnitude to avoid horizontal exhaustion, or, alternatively, if the top limit of all other treaties is, say \$5m, as a treaty for $$0.25m \times $5m$.